Getting started

 Tip

 If you see error messages after installing the update, try to run specvizitor with the --purge option: specvizitor --purge.
-Note, however, that this action will completely erase application settings, including custom widget configurations.
+Note that this action will erase application settings, including custom widget configurations.
 If “purging” specvizitor does not help, refer to the Troubleshooting section.